ThomasBavn/PAD-assignments/assignment09/Assignment09/Assignment09/Answers.md

 ## 10.3

 We implemented the optimizations in the `sweepPhase()` at line 650.
-We actually a slowdown reaching 1ms instead of 0ms on `ex35` and `ex36`, however when we ran `ex30 10000`, we reached a speedup from 7ms down to 5ms
+We actually noticed a slowdown reaching 1ms instead of 0ms on `ex35` and `ex36`, however when we ran `ex30 10000`, we reached a speedup from 7ms down to 5ms.